 - 2 cloves garlic, crushed

 - parsley, chopped finely

-- Warm up a saucepan with extra virgin olive oil & a knob of butter about 1 tbsp.
-When butter melts & starts to sizzle, saute' garlic.
+- Warm up a saucepan with extra virgin olive oil & butter.
+When the butter melts & starts to sizzle, sautè the garlic.

 - Put the shrimp in the pan.
 Brown them.

-- Add red wine.
+- Add the red wine.
 Let it evaporate on high flame.

 - Season with salt & pepper.